Skip to content

 Leon Smith, an AP U.S. History and AP African American Studies teacher, teaches a class at Haverford High School in February.
 Read moreAlejandro A. Alvarez / Staff Photographer

-Longtime Haverford High School history teacher Leon Smith, who brought African American studies to the school and is known as a mentor to students, was named the National Teacher of the Year Tuesday.
+Longtime Haverford High School history teacher Leon Smith, who brought African American studies to the school and is known as a mentor to students, was named the National Teacher of the Year on Tuesday.

 Smith, who previously won the Pennsylvania Teacher of the Year Award through the Council of Chief State School Officers program, has taught at Haverford High for 25 years.
-He currently teaches AP US History and AP African American Studies.
+He currently teaches AP U.S. History and AP African American Studies.

 » READ MORE: This Haverford teacher didn’t have Black role models in school.
 Now he’s a finalist for National Teacher of the Year.